Orestis-Milolidakis/Orestis-Milolidakis.github.io/index.md

 ## About Me

 This website is under construction.
-Current info is misleading.
-Sample texts by me and video representations to be added.
-Please check back soon!
+Hello!
+I am a master's student in Greece in the program "Algorithms, Logic, Discrete MAthematics" (alma.di.uoa.gr).
+I am broadly interested in the intersection of theoretical computer science and pure math.
+In general I am excited to know all about deep non-algorithmic theories and their potential applications in CS theory, but here are the fields I have given the most time to, in alphabetic order.

 ## Directions of interest